open-telemetry/opentelemetry-specification/oteps/4333-recording-exceptions-on-logs.md

 It should not be an instrumentation library concern to decide whether exception stack trace should be recorded or not.
 Library may write logs providing exception instance through a log bridge and not be aware of this guidance.

-It also maybe desirable by some vendors/apps to record all the exception details.
+It also maybe desirable by some vendors/apps to record all exception details at all levels.

 OTel Logs API should provide methods that enrich log record with exception details such as `setException(exception)` similar to [RecordException](../specification/trace/api.md?plain=1#L682)